Jmendes2022/InternRegistrationForm/README.md

 # InternRegistrationForm

-This project is projected to be finished within 2-3 weeks for initial release for the client as of 12/14/22.
+This project is projected is waiting for the testing to be completed by the cyber Security department of PGIP before hosting on the Intranet as of 1/10/23

 This WebApp is built using ASP.NET MVC.
 The purpose of this project is to be used in the real world by PGIP to use as their Master Internship Database, Effectively replacing the current Master Internship list that is stored on an Excel spreadsheet.
 I am the sole developer for this project.